canonical/ubuntu.com/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

+---
+name: Default issue
+about: Issue from anywhere, perhaps from the footer of the site
+title: ''
+labels: ''
+assignees: ''
+---

 *Note - filling in this form will file an issue against the www.ubuntu.com website, not against Ubuntu itself, for Ubuntu bugs, please [go here](https://help.ubuntu.com/community/ReportingBugs)*

 ## Summary